boardwalk/erltest/README.md

 ERL_LIBS=. erl -boot erltest
 ```

-You should see an "Erlang/OTP..." and an Eshell prompt, with "myserver init" mixed in somewhere.
+You should see "Erlang/OTP..." and an Eshell prompt, with "myserver init" mixed in somewhere.
 This time we need `ERL_LIBS=.` so Erlang can find our .beam files. `-boot erltest` tells Erlang to execute erltest.boot, which essentially starts the kernel, stdlib, and erltest applications.

+That's it!
+Not too bad.